mrigeshcmu/learning-cluster/README.md

 > * Switch to innet machines, up the `eth1`, and set up each `eth1` to `dhcp`.
 You can check this [page](http://inside.mines.edu/CCIT-NET-SS-Configuring-a-Dynamic-IP-Address-Debian-Linux) to help.

-## <a name="iptables">Iptables</a>
+## <a name="iptables">iptables</a>

 ![iptables](http://www.system-rescue-cd.org/images/dport-routing-02.png)

-For now, the machines in the subnet are unable to connect the real internet.
+For now, the machines in the subnet are unable to connect the Interney.
 This is because the gateway does not forward their tcp/udp requests to the outside world.
 Thus we use `iptables` to tell gateway forwarding them.

+iptables are like rule books that are used when a connection tries to establish itself on the server.
+The tables find a matching rule and take the corresponding action or use the default rule if no match is found.
+In the assignment we could add the `ACCEPT` rule for connections through ports that we know are being used by the required services (Such as port 22 for ssh etc.) and place a default rule to block all connections.
+Thus all required connections would be allowed and others would automatically be blocked.

 ### Steps
+1. Configure `losalamos`. **As root**, execute the following:

+        echo 1 > /proc/sys/net/ipv4/ip_forward
-1. Configure `losalamos`.
-Input the following command line, `sudo bash -c 'echo 1 > /proc/sys/net/ipv4/ip_forward'` `sudo iptables -t nat -A POSTROUTING -o eth1 -j MASQUERADE` `sudo iptables -A FORWARD -i eth1 -o eth0 -m state --state RELATED,ESTABLISHED -j ACCEPT` `sudo iptables -A FORWARD -i eth0 -o eth1 -j ACCEPT` If the above command lines don't work in your case, please refer to this [HOWTO WIKI](http://www.revsys.com/writings/quicktips/nat.html).
+        iptables -t nat -A POSTROUTING -o eth1 -j MASQUERADE iptables -A FORWARD -i eth1 -o eth0 -m state --state RELATED,ESTABLISHED -j ACCEPT iptables -A FORWARD -i eth0 -o eth1 -j ACCEPT

+If the above lines don't work in your case, please refer to this [HOWTO WIKI](http://www.revsys.com/writings/quicktips/nat.html).
 If you want to know more about forwarding, check [this](http://www.howtogeek.com/177621/the-beginners-guide-to-iptables-the-linux-firewall/).
-Attention: `HOWTO WIKI` is not totally same as our case, according to the image above. `eth0` and `eth1` are supposed to be swapped in our case, compared with the examples in the wiki.
-Don't overthink the command lines in HOWTO WIKI.
-Just type in the commands, they are not script.
+Attention: The `HOWTO WIKI` works in the opposite  according to the image above. `eth0` and `eth1` are supposed to be swapped in our case, compared with the examples in the wiki.

 After configuring iptables, all four machines should be able to connect to the Internet now, you can try to ping www.google.com on all four machines to test your configuration.

-You may want to configure the iptables to block some incoming traffic and allow access only to particular protocols and ports.
+You may want to configure iptables to block some incoming traffic and allow access only to particular protocols and ports.
 [Here](http://developer-should-know.tumblr.com/post/128018906292/minimal-iptables-configuration) is a quick introduction.
+Use:

+    iptables -vL
-Use `iptables -L -v` to check current valid rules.
+to check current valid rules.
 In case you wrongly add a certain rule, use `iptable -D [rules]` to delete a cerain rules, check [this](https://www.digitalocean.com/community/tutorials/how-to-list-and-delete-iptables-firewall-rules) for reference.

-If you block or drop some important ports (i.e., 22, 80, 8080), you might lose the SSH connection or HTTP connection.
+If you block or drop some important ports (i.e., 22, 80, 8080), you might lose SSH or HTTP connectivity.

-## IPtable explanation:
-IPtables are like rule books that are used when a connection tries to establish itself on the server.
-The tables find a matching rule and take the corresponding action or use the default rule if no match is found.
-In the assignment we could add the `ACCEPT` rule for connections through ports that we know are being used by the required services (Such as port 22 for ssh etc.) and place a default rule to block all connections.
-Thus all required connections would be allowed and others would automatically be blocked.

 It is very important to remember and save the changes that have been made to the iptable, otherwise all the rules will get deleted the next time the ip table servise is restarted.
 To save the ip table use the following command in Ubuntu:

-`sudo /sbin/iptables-save`
+    /sbin/iptables-save

 To further understand IP tables here are a few good resources:
 * [Beginners Guide](http://www.howtogeek.com/177621/the-beginners-guide-to-iptables-the-linux-firewall/)